 Sure, your tongue helps you chew, swallow, and taste food–then gab about how delicious (or not!) the meal was.
-But your tongue can also do much more, including providing a snapshot of your overall health.
+But your tongue can also do much more, but your tongue may say a lot about your health, including providing a snapshot of your oral and overall health.

-Symptoms of many chronic and acute illnesses can appear on your tongue.
+Symptoms of many chronic and acute illnesses can appear on your otherwise healthy tongue.
 In fact, sometimes they’re among the very first signs that something is amiss.
 So what’s normal for a tongue?
-“Pinkish-red–not bright red–with bumps and waves,” says Sally Cram, DDS, consumer advisor for the American Dental Association and a practicing periodontist in Washington, DC.
+“A healthy tongue is pinkish-red–not bright red–with bumps and waves,” says Sally Cram, DDS, consumer advisor for the American Dental Association and a practising periodontist in Washington, DC.

-Anything else could be a sign of one of these health conditions.
+Anything else on your usual healthy tongue could be a sign of poor oral hygiene or one of these health problems.

 Oral thrush is common among people with uncontrolled diabetes.
 In fact, it can be the first sign that you have the chronic condition simply because people often see their dentist more regularly than a doctor.
 Thrush is usually the result of a weakened immune system.
-Thrush–essentially a fungal yeast infection and also called oral candidiasis–looks like a heavy, white coating on your tongue, says Cram.
-Some people describe it as the consistency of cottage cheese.
+Thrush–essentially a fungal yeast infection and also called oral candidiasis–looks like a heavy, thick white coating on your normally healthy tongue, says Cram.
+Some people describe this fungal infection as the consistency of cottage cheese.

 Decades ago, when HIV/AIDS was an almost-certain killer, the white pasty covering on the tongue of oral thrush could be one of the first, ominous signs of infection.

-Red sores on your tongue and elsewhere in your mouth can also be a sign of HIV/AIDS, as can white hairy-looking growths on the sides of your tongue called hairy leukoplakia.
+Red sores on your tongue and elsewhere in your mouth can also be a sign of HIV/AIDS, as can white hairy-looking growths on the sides of your tongue called hairy leukoplakia tongue.

 Nowadays, there are many effective treatments for HIV/AIDS, including medication to prevent infection and its many consequences.

-This is called atrophic glossitis–also known as “bald tongue” or “smooth tongue”–and it can cause taste changes and be painful, says Cram.
+This is called atrophic glossitis–also known as “bald tongue”, “geographic tongue”, or “smooth tongue”–and it can cause taste changes and be painful, says Cram.
 “When you lose [those] hairs it can be very, very sore.
-Anything acidic or spicy or containing alcohol can really burn.”
+Any acidic foods or spicy or containing alcohol can really burn.”

-Celiac disease can make your tongue burn or feel dry if vitamins and minerals aren’t being absorbed properly through your small intestine.
+Celiac disease can make your tongue feel sore, burning, and dry if vitamins and minerals aren’t being absorbed properly through your small intestine.
 It can also lead to frequent canker sores on the tongue or other parts of the mouth.

 The only way to manage celiac disease is to follow a strictly gluten-free diet.